Mathematics

 Key Stage 1

-In key stage 1, our junior students learn about number, shapes and different operations in order to comprehend and interpret daily phenomenon.
-Through observation, concrete hands-on experience, discussion and daily practice, our young learners are able to develop number sense and spatial sense as well as apply the knowledge and skills they have learnt.
+In key stage 1, our junior students learn about numbers, shapes and different operations to comprehend and interpret daily phenomena.
+Through observation, concrete hands-on experience, discussion and daily practice, our young learners can develop number sense and spatial sense and apply the knowledge and skills they have learnt.

 Key Stage 2

-In key stage 2, senior students learn to operate with fractions, decimals and percentage.
+In key stage 2, students learn to operate with fractions, decimals and percentages.
 They can create and draw 2-D and 3-D shapes.
-They find the perimeters and area of shapes by applying formula.
+They find the perimeters and areas of shapes by applying a formula.
 They measure the volume, capacity and speed of objects.
 They learn to plot complicated charts and diagrams to interpret and explain a phenomenon.
-They also work with symbols and algebras to investigate relationship between numbers and operations.
+They also work with symbols and algebras to investigate the relationship between numbers and operations.

 Assessment

-Assessment is a routine part of the on-going classroom activity.
+Assessment is a routine part of the ongoing classroom activity.
 Our students are assessed formatively and summatively.
-Module tests are carried out at the end of each module to review and reflect student’s learning.
+Module tests are carried out at the end of each module to review and reflect on students’ learning.
 Mid-term and term-end assessments are carried out at the middle and end of each term.

 Subject Highlights